foodforarabbit/fusionjs/private/fusion-plugin-react-router-v3-compat/README.md

 # @uber/fusion-plugin-react-router-v3-compat

 Fusion.js plugin to provide backward support of react-router v3.x.
-Read the section ["Limitations"](#limitations) to learn more.
+Read the section ["Limitations and workarounds"](#limitations) to learn more.

 ---